matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

     "JGLn/yafz74HB2AbPLYJWIVGnKAtqECOBf11yyXac2Y"

-The name `signed_curve25519` also corresponds to the Curve25519 algorithm, but a key using this algorithm is represented by an object with the following properties:
+The name `signed_curve25519` also corresponds to the Curve25519 ECDH algorithm, but the key is signed so that it can be authenticated.
+A key using this algorithm is represented by an object with the following properties:

 `KeyObject`